-If you would like to withdraw consent for receiving your 1098-T tax form exclusively online, you may submit your request by contacting the Student Accounts Office on the MyUCLA Message Center.
-Please select the topic “1098-T Form.”
+If you would like to withdraw consent for receiving your 1098-T tax form exclusively online, you may submit your request by contacting Student Accounts on the MyUCLA Message Center under the topic 1098-T Form: Student Accounts.
 You will receive a confirmation of your request when it’s completed.
 In order for you to receive a mailed 1098-T tax form, you must withdraw consent ten business days prior to the end of the tax year that the form references.
-For example, to receive a mailed 1098-T tax form ifor tax year 2018, you must withdraw consent by December 18, 2018.
+For example, to receive a mailed 1098-T tax form for tax year 2018, you must withdraw consent by December 18, 2018.

 How do I log into www.tsc1098t.com?

 Upon signing into the site, you will be required to enter a Site ID, a Username, and a Password.
 For first time set up procedures and account recovery processes, you will need access to your official UCLA email account.